4.15 Provisions and contingencies

 4.17 Cash and cash equivalents

-Cash and cash equivalents include cash in hand and at bank, deposits held at call with banks, Fixed Deposits.
+Cash and cash equivalents include cash in hand and at bank, deposits held at call with banks, fixed Deposits.

 4.18 Financial instruments - initial recognition, subsequent measurement and impairment

-A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
+A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of unolher entity.

 a Financial Assets

 • Subsequent measurements of financial assets are dependent on initial categorisation.
-For impairment purposes, financial assets are assessed individually.
+For impairment purposes, financial assets are assessed individually

 De-recognition of financial Asset

-• The rigilts to receive cash flows from the asset have expired, or •'
+• The rights to receive cash flows from the asset have expired, or

 In accordance with Ind AS 109, the Company applies expected credit loss (ECL) model for measurement and recognition of impairment loss on the following financial assets and credit risk exposure:

-Financial assets that are debt instruments, and are measured at amortised cost e g., loans, debt securities, deposits, trade receivables and bank balance
+Financial assets that are debt instruments, and are measured at amortised cost e.g., loans, debt securities, deposits, trade receivables and bank balance

 Trade receivables:

-• Impairment is made for the expected credit losses.
-The estimated impairment losses are presented as a deduction from the value of trade receivables and the impairment losses are recognised in the Statement of Profit and Loss under "Other expenses".
+• Impairment Is made for the expected credit losses.
+The estimated impairment losses are presented as a deduction from the value of trade receivables and the impairment losses are recognised in the Statement of Profit and loss under "Other expenses".

-• Individual receivables which are known to be uncollectible are written off by reducing the carrying amount of trade receivables and the amount of the loss is recognised in the Statement of Profit and Loss under "Other Expenses".
+• Individual receivables which are known to be uncollectible are written off by reducing the carrying amount of trade receivables and the amount of the loss is recognised in the Statement of Profit and Loss under ’Other Expenses*.

 At initial recognition, all financial liabilities other than those valued at fair value through profit and loss are recognised at fair value less transaction costs that are directly related to the issue of financial liability.
-Transaction costs of financial liability carried at fair value through profit or loss are expensed in profit or loss.
+Transaction costs of financial liability carried at fair value through pnifit or loss are expensed in profit or loss.

 Financial liabilities at fair value through profit or loss

-Financial liabilities at fair value through profit or loss include financial liabilities held for trading.
-The Company has not designated any financial Liabilities upon initial measurement recognition at fair value through profit or loss.
+Financial liabilities at fair value through profit or loss include financial liabilities held for trading The Company has not designated any financial liabilities upon initial measurement recognition at fair value through profit or loss.

 Financial liabilities measured at amortised cost